as-ideas/add-to-homescreen-react/README.md

 #### Build & Run
 Build is done by command `npm run build:example-modified-behavior`.
 Compiled example is then available within directory `example/modified-behavior/dist`.

-Run the example locally with command `npm run start:example-guidance-images`.
+Run the example locally with command `npm run start:example-modified-behavior`.
 It is then available under [http://localhost:8083](http://localhost:8083).

 #### Description
 This example demonstrates the behavior modification of the Add-to-Homescreen React component by changing some of its configuration parameters.
 It creates a simple React application